List Of Essential Vitamins For Turtles [& Sources]

 4. VITAMIN-K

-Vitamin K is a kind of vitamin that dissolves in fat and plays a part in the process of blood clotting.
+Vitamin K is a kind of vitamin that dissolves in fat and plays a part in blood clotting.

-This vitamin may be made by intestinal microbes and is also present in plant sources.
+Intestinal microbes may make this vitamin, also present in plant sources.
 Green, lush vegetation predominates.

-As you can see the requirement of most of these vitamins can be fulfilled by the leafy green vegetables.
+As you can see, the requirement for most of these vitamins can be fulfilled by leafy green vegetables.

-So make sure you incorporate proper amount of plant based food in your turtles diet and you should be good to go.
+So, make sure you incorporate the proper amount of plant-based food into your turtle’s diet, and you should be good to go.

 However, remember that the ratio of plant to animal stuff in the diets of various omnivorous turtle species varies.